cssartori/programming-challenge/README.md

 Some notes are:

-* I try to comment all the basic steps of my codes, but since there is a lot of old codes, some of them might not be commented yet (but comments are on the way).
+* I try to comment all the basic steps of my codes, but since there is a lot of old codes, some of them might not be commented.
 The ones I've found harder to solve I tend to write an entire explanation by the beginning of the code, in order to remember later;

 * My solutions, even though accepted, are not always the best solutions.
 They are meant to solve the problem within the specified time, but that is it;